 Supplements and food for an ageing dog

 Just like us, our dogs start suffering the same common ailments as they age.
 Symptoms that we can easily relate to, such as weight gain, mild forms of arthritis, greying and of course lacking energy are experienced by an ageing dog too.
-Just as these signs are symptoms to us that we are ageing, so too are they symptoms for our beloved companion, and as a pet parents, it’s our job to recognise this for their sake.
+As pet parents, it’s our responsibility to recognise this in our dogs.

-At Big Dog we supply a product from our “scientific range,” called Wellbeing.
-This diet was formulated specifically as food for an ageing dog.
-Most ageing pets will start to put a little weight on and whilst they are just so damn cute and cuddly, just like us, its not recommended that they carry too much extra weight.
+To take this a step further, the ideal diet for a senior pooch will include foods that are known to slow the ageing process and reduce inflammation.
+It’s also important to keep senior dogs at a healthy weight too.
+Most ageing pets will start to put a little weight on and whilst they are just so damn cute and cuddly, just like us, it’s not recommended that they carry too much extra weight.
 Extra weight obviously has its own detrimental health effects, but it can also cause extra pressure on their joints, and again this is where arthritis starts to rear its ugly head.
 Unfortunately there is a pattern, weight gain leads to inflammation, which leads to arthritis.

-With this challenge in mind, our Wellbeing diet is very high in the potent anti-inflammatory Omega 3 essential fatty acids, and we supply this with the inclusion of foods such as fish – both salmon and sardines.
-Both of these fish are high in natural omega 3 oils.
+A diet rich in naturally occurring Omegas will be highly beneficial for your senior pet.
+Some excellent sources are fresh, raw Tasmanian salmon and a New Zealand species of mussels called Green Lipped Mussels.
 This type of omega 3 oil is also very unique (contains EPA and DHA essential fatty acids), as it also has the capacity to pass through the blood – brain barrier, and essentially this means, nourish our brains as well.
 Not only this, this oil is excellent for cardio vascular health, assisting with weight control and of course essential for healthy skin and coats for our pets.
-Omega 3’s also find themselves placed in every cell in the body, this ensuring cellular health.
+Omega 3’s also find themselves placed in every cell in the body, thus ensuring cellular health.
 Happy cells mean less inflammation and slower ageing.

-Speaking of Oils, we also include another oil in this formulation called coconut oil.
-We include a cold pressed, virgin coconut oil, which is known as a medium chain EFA, so it has a different chemical structure to a short and long chain EFA.
-Not essential to know the chemical structure but certainly important to know that this oil is virgin and cold-pressed.
-This means the oil hasn’t been exposed to excessively nutrient destroying temperatures, and has also not been refined.
-Refined means the trace minerals have been removed and we don’t want that.
-The more natural trace minerals in a natural form, the better for absorption and utilisation for our pet (and us).
+Cold pressed, virgin coconut oil is known as a medium chain EFA, so it has a different chemical structure to a short or long chain EFA.
+While it’s not essential to know the chemical structure, it is important to know that this oil is virgin and cold-pressed – meaning that the oil hasn’t been exposed to nutrient destroying temperatures, and has also not been refined.
+A refined oil will have the trace minerals removed, so look for virgin oils because the more natural trace minerals in a natural form, the better for absorption and utilisation for our pet (and us).

-Coconut oil has been shown to have many health benefits for our pets, some of which includes – weight control, anti-inflammatory properties, anti-viral and bacterial properties, it assists with control of skin issues (including yeast infections) and also contributes to a shiny luxurious coat.
+Coconut oil has been shown to have many health benefits for our pets, some of which includes – weight control, anti-inflammatory properties, anti-viral and anti-bacterial properties, it assists with control of skin issues (including yeast infections) and also contributes to a shiny luxurious coat.

-Our wellbeing recipe also offers another potent anti-inflammatory ingredient called Turmeric.
-Most people have now heard about the benefits of this wonder herb.
-Research and studies have shown the benefits of this herb, with most studies based around the the active compound found in Turmeric called Curcumerin.
-This compound gives turmeric its wonderful bright yellow colour but it is also responsible for the potent anti-inflammatory effects.
+Another potent anti-inflammatory ingredient that is beneficial to pets is Turmeric.
+Most people have now heard about the benefits of this wonder herb, with lots of studies showing the benefits of the active compound in it; Curcumin.
+This compound is what gives turmeric its wonderful bright yellow colour but it is also responsible for the potent anti-inflammatory effects.

-Turmeric is also known for its anti-cancer, viral and bacterial properties, and more research has also shown it now has a form of Omega 3’s, that again, can pass through the blood-brain barrier.
+Turmeric is also known for its anti-cancer, anti-viral and anti-bacterial properties, and more research has also shown it has a form of Omega 3’s, that again, can pass through the blood-brain barrier.

-Another well known ingredient which naturally retains omega 3 oils is flaxseed meal.
-We use this in all of our diets and its a cold pressed meal, so its natural nutrients are not destroyed by heat, but rather the process is under low temperature conditions.
+Another well-known ingredient which naturally retains omega 3 oils is cold pressed flaxseed meal.
+Always look for cold pressed oils because the natural nutrients are not destroyed by heat, but rather the process is under low temperature conditions.
 Flaxseed meal also supplies natural essential minerals and is an excellent ingredient that supplies a natural fibre.
 Good quality fibre plays an important role for our ageing companion.

 Raw Ingredients and Phytonutrients

-But, possibly the most critical nutrient that needs to be spoken about are the phytonutrients that are present in these raw ingredients.
-More studies are showing the benefits of these wonderful nutrients.
-Phytonutrients are responsible for cellular health, removing toxins from our bodies, have shown anti-cancer properties, have a wonderful antioxidant range of benefits, and also are able to be retained in our bodies longer then standard vitamin and minerals, this allows them to hang around longer to go about their important detoxifying roles.
+Plant matter is abundant in phytonutrients, which are responsible for cellular health, removing toxins from our bodies, have shown anti-cancer properties, have a wonderful antioxidant range of benefits, and also are able to be retained in our bodies longer than standard vitamin and minerals, this allows them to hang around longer to go about their important detoxifying roles.

-So, if your pet is in their senior years of their life and you find that they are carrying some excessive weight, and/or some health issues are now starting to become evident it could be time to consider a diet that is developed specifically for this stage of their life.
-If you do, hopefully your ageing companion will soon become that playful, active younger version of themselves pretty quickly again.
-Where both you and your pet can get on with continuing to enjoy life and forming those ever lasting memories once more!
+If your pet is in, or approaching, their senior years of their life and you find that they are carrying some excessive weight, or noticing some ageing symptoms, it could be time to consider a diet that is developed specifically for this stage of their life.
+If you do, hopefully your ageing companion will soon become that playful, active younger version of themselves pretty quickly again, with a diet that supports their health needs.